Kenton Charles Tekulve

 Bespectacled submariner Kent Tekulve pitched in over 1,000 games at the major league level, all in relief.
 In sixteen big league seasons, spent mostly with the Pittsburgh Pirates, he recorded 184 saves.

 Signed by the Pirates in 1969, Tekulve first reached the majors in 1974.
 He became the club's closer in 1978, recording 31 saves while leading the National League with 91 appearances.
-The next summer, he again saved 31 while once again pacing the NL with 94 games.
-Pittsburgh reached the World Series that October, and he saved three games in the Fall Classic, including the seventh and deciding contest.
+The next summer, in 1979, he again saved 31 while once again pacing the NL with 94 games pitched.
+Pittsburgh reached the World Series that October, and he saved three games in the Fall Classic against the Baltimore Orioles, including the seventh and deciding contest.

 When Tekulve retired, he had made 1,050 relief appearances, a record at the time; Jesse Orosco broke that mark in 1999.
 He still holds the major league record for the most games as a pitcher without making a start.
 A certified workhorse, he appeared in 90 or more games in three separate seasons.
 As of 2008, the only other pitchers to accomplish this are Mike Marshall (also 3 times), Wayne Granger, and Salomon Torres.